rahatlou/CMP/lec21/lec21.md

   - Largely used and considered one of the top 5 or top 10 programming languages world wide
   - widely used in web programming
     - used by Google in web search  systems
-    - youtube largeky written in python
+    - youtube largely written in python
   - Pixar uses python for animated movies
   - Civilization IV events written in python
   - Netflix uses python for software infrastructure